OpenMDAO/POEMs/POEM_046.md

 ```

 An important side note is that while a component is always copied across its entire comm,
-OpenMDAO can split comms within a model so that it is absolutely possible that a component is only setup on a sub-set of the total processors given to a model.
+OpenMDAO can split a comm within a model so that it is absolutely possible that a component is only setup on a sub-set of the total processors given to a model.
 Processor allocation is a different topic though, and for the purposes of POEM 046, we will assume that we are working with a simple single comm model.

 ## What it means for a variable to be serial or distributed in OpenMDAO